An introduction to the Hadoop ecosystem on Azure HDInsight

 - High availability and reliability of clusters.
 See Availability and reliability of Hadoop clusters in HDInsight for details.

-- Efficient and economical data storage with Azure Blob storage, a Hadoop-compatible option.
-See Use Azure Blob storage with Hadoop in HDInsight for details.
+- Efficient and economical data storage with Azure Blob storage or Azure Data Lake Store, both Hadoop-compatible storage options.
+See Use Azure Blob storage with Hadoop in HDInsight or Use Data Lake Store with an HDInsight cluster for details.

 - Integration with other Azure services, including Web apps and SQL Database.